Mohamedsoliman828/Students-Exam-Performances-Visualized-Analysis/readme.md

 ## Summary of Findings

-> Males has better performance on math field, but worse on reading and writing.
+> Males has better performance on math field, but worse on reading and writing.<br>
 > Students who had the standard lunch had an average overall score greater than those with free/reduced lunch, and also had a narrower grades distribuation.
 >The average scores tend to be higher with those who completed a test preparation course.
 Also The score distribution gets narrower if students complete the preparation course before test
 > Females tend to have a slightly higher average overall score with a narrower distribution and higher outliers count but overall it's not big enough to claim that gender really affects overall students scores.